The magic of a Champagne cocktail

 I created this Champagne cocktail recipe for a Valentine’s Day promotion at a Los Anglees hotel.
 I received reports from the hotel staff that it was a “sure thing” when served to sweeties.
 So I was sure to share the recipe in my cookbook, Romancing the Stove.

 The key to the correct consistency in your balsamic fruit syrup is using thawed, frozen fruit.
-Though you might be tempted, in season, to use freshly picked berries, don’t waste them in this drink.
+Though you might be tempted, in season, to use freshly picked berries, don’t waste them in this Champagne cocktail.
 I’m telling you, it works best from frozen.
 Save the fresh berries to pop between your lovers lips as a sweet midnight snack.

 This shrub cocktail recipe comes from the cookbook Romancing the Stove.
 It's perfect for Valentine's Day or any romantic occasion.